Ceciliz4012/TrumpTweet-COVID/README.md

 We also used 6 machine learning models to predict diagnosis increase based on Trump’s tweets.
 Models were verified to be not overfitted, and all models achieved prediction accuracy of over 50%, with Gradient Boost Model getting an 88.9% accuracy of predicting Trump’s tweets causing covid diagnosis to increase.

-# Collaboratos
+## Collaboratos
-Intel Chen & Anni Pan
+Yuxuan Wang, Intel Chen, Anni Pan